br3ndonland/udacity-fsnd/info/fsnd-feedback.md

 - There is a new Stack Overflow-like [knowledge base](https://knowledge.udacity.com) feature, as of 20180526.
 I posted an [answer](https://knowledge.udacity.com/questions/507).
 This may be a new version of the discussion forum.
 - This should be useful in the future, because knowledge is retained, and useful answers will rise to the top.
+- Frustratingly, the knowledge forum doesn't use Markdown.
+I have to re-format everything in HTML rich text.
+- Can't sort by votes.

 ## Exit survey